NikhilGarge/personalized-medicine-selector/README.md

 # Personalized Medicine Framework for Type 2 Diabetes Treatment Optimization
-Developed a machine learning pipeline to predict optimal diabetes treatments using simulated genomic data.
-Implemented data preprocessing, feature selection, model training, and evaluation in R and Python.
-Skills: R, Python, machine learning, genomics
+Machine learning pipeline to predict optimal diabetes treatments using simulated genomic data.

 ## Overview

 This project demonstrates a computational framework for **personalized treatment selection** that integrates genomic risk profiling with machine learning to optimize treatment selection for Type 2 Diabetes.
 By combining simulated genome-wide association study (GWAS) data and model-based recursive partitioning (MOB), we provide a framework for predicting personalized treatment responses based on genetic markers.
+Implemented data preprocessing, feature selection, model training, and evaluation in R and Python.
+Skills: R, Python, machine learning, genomics

 ---